apache/flink/docs/concepts/programming-model.md

 <img src="../fig/windows.svg" alt="Time- and Count Windows" class="offset" width="80%" />

-More window examples can be found in this [blog post](https://flink.apache.org/news/2015/12/04/Introducing-windows.html).
-More details are in the [window docs](../dev/stream/operators/windows.html).
+You can find more window examples in this [blog post](https://flink.apache.org/news/2015/12/04/Introducing-windows.html) and in the [window documentation](../dev/stream/operators/windows.html).

 {% top %}

 ## Time

-When referring to time in a streaming program (for example to define windows), one can refer to different notions of time:
+When referring to time in a streaming program (for example to define windows), you can refer to different notions of time:

   - **Event Time** is the time when an event was created.
 It is usually described by a timestamp in the events,